Augmented Reality, the hottest tech buzzword

 Software companies are hopping on the AR Bandwagon – but what is it?
 From Wiki: “Augmented Reality (AR) is an interactive experience of a real-world environment whereby the objects that reside in the real-world are “augmented” by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory, and olfactory.”
-In short, computer-generated information is laid on top of a real-world experience.
+In short, computer-generated information is laid on top of real-world experience.

 For example, in the PokemonGo app, the user can use see and hear Pokemon, like Pikachu, through their screen while seeing the actual landscape in front of them.
 These animated creatures are not present in reality but are shown and heard as a simulation.
 The sensory information can either add something to reality, known as Constructive AR (like the Pokemon), or it can mask reality, known as Destructive AR.
 Augmented Reality should not be confused with Virtual Reality: AR alters a user’s perception of reality and VR replaces reality with an entirely computer-generated environment created by software companies.